CERES: Exhibit Toolkit Websites

 Boston Public Schools Desegregation

-Boston’s Activist History
+Boston’s Latino/a Community History

 Boston’s Latino/a Community History is a collection of more than 40,000 digitized photographs and documents from Northeastern University’s Archives and Special Collections’ Inquilinos Boricuas en Acción and La Alianza Hispana collections.